 Hobbies are what you do regularly in our spare time.
-Having a PC, Tablet or smartphone opens up a whole world of new hobbies for you to get into.
-Everybody knows about sharing photos on Social media or blogging about your analog hobby but there are plenty of digital hobbies out there you likely don’t know exist.
+Having a PC, tablet,or smartphone opens up a whole world of new hobbies for you to get into.
+Everybody knows about sharing photos on social media or blogging about your analog hobby, but there are plenty of digital hobbies out there that you likely don’t know exist.

-These hobbies won’t have you chained to your desk either.
-Some will mix the real world in with your digital experience, whilst others can actually help you make some money.
+These hobbies won’t have you chained to your desk, either.
+Some will mix the real world in with your digital experience, while others can actually help you make some money.
 One or two will see you actively making the world a better place through your regular participation.
-They all sound good don’t they.
+They all sound good, don’t they?
 Well, let us not waste any more time and get straight into some of the best digital hobbies you’ll find.

 Weird Digital Hobbies you just Might Love

 Who said a hobby couldn’t make you money?
 There is absolutely no reason at all why you can’t turn your spare time into spare change.
 Even if you’re not doing it to make money, filling out surveys can be a fulfilling pastime that sees you making active contributions to the society you’re a part of.

 There are all sorts of surveys for you to fill out.
 You can let companies know what you think about their products or you can help people gauge what society thinks about a certain issue.
 If you’ve done this before and think it’d be something you’d like to do again or if you would like to earn a couple of bucks, you should check out sites and apps like Surveys on the Go, Toluna, Swagbucks, Valued Opinions, and Crowdology.

 Internet trolls have been around for almost as long as the internet, and if they were left unchecked, the internet would be a molten mess of vile bigotry.
 All the useful information would be lost in a sea of meta-hate and nobody would have the energy to search for it.